vesterheim/vesterheim.github.io/visit/plan/decorah/index.md

 Find complete information about everything Winneshiek County and Decorah have to offer at [Visit Decorah](http://www.visitdecorah.com/).
 Learn more about the whole Northeast Iowa area at [Northeast Iowa](http://visitiowa.org/).

-Decorah was featured in _Smithsonian Magazine’s_ annual list of the 20 best small towns to visit in America, as well as being named in _Forbes_ "America’s Prettiest Towns" list.
+Decorah was featured in _Smithsonian Magazine’s_ annual list of the [20 best small towns to visit in America,](http://www.smithsonianmag.com/travel/20-best-small-towns-to-visit-in-2014-180950173/?no-ist) as well as being named in _Forbes_ ["America’s Prettiest Towns"](http://www.forbes.com/pictures/efel45fhdf/decorah-iowa/) list and Best Choice Reviews [50 Best Small Town Downtowns in America](http://www.bestchoicereviews.org/50-best-small-town-downtowns-in-america/).

 Some great outdoor attractions in the area include: